 We hope this letter finds you well.
 Here is a brief update on the major initiatives the GLA is involved in.
 As always, we rely on the support of members like you to help further our mission of restoring and preserving our lakes.
 Thanks in advance for your continued support of the GLA.

 Lost Lake/ Knops Pond: The focus for Lost Lake and Knops Pond this year is to maintain the quality of water that we have enjoyed for the past few years since the herbicide treatment program began in 2013.
 Each year a maintenance or spot treatment is needed in order to keep the invasive weeds at bay.
 Our partner, Solitude Lake Management has developed a treatment plan for this season.
-This year’s treatment plan will include the use of Diquat herbicide for the Milfoil, Curly Pond Weed and Bladderwort throughout Lost Lake and Knops Pond plus a Clipper spot treatment of Fanwort in select patches around the lakes.
+This year’s treatment plan will include the use of Diquat herbicide for the Curly Pond Weed, Milfoil and Bladderwort throughout Lost Lake and Knops Pond plus a Sonar spot treatment of Fanwort in select patches around the lakes.
 Last fall SLM identified a few areas around the lakes where fanwort has repopulated- estimated at 12 acres total.
 The best option we have at this point is to spot treat those areas with pelletized Sonar (requires 2-3 applications).
 Sonar treatments are expensive and this year’s costs will be higher due to that.
 We have the option again this year to apply Copper Sulfate to combat algae blooms if needed.
 As always, the treatments are done in accordance with the State and Town regulation.
 The treatments have not been scheduled yet and notifications will be made in advance.

 Payment for the annual spot treatments fall 100% on the GLA.
 The Town funds appropriated in 2013 have been exhausted and it is up to us to fund the annual herbicide treatments.
 This year’s treatment costs could be as much as $35,000.
 At the time of this letter we have a budget shortfall of about $10,000.
 Next year’s full lake treatment could cost between $80,000 – $100,000.
 We are very fortunate to have generous donors like yourselves who rally for a cause like this- Now is the time when we really need your support to pay for this year’s treatment and begin saving up for next year.